B Running Oracle Trace File Analyzer Administration Commands

 Use thetfactl setresourcelimit

-command to restrict the CPU usage of Oracle Trace File Analyzer. - tfactl setupload
+command to restrict the CPU and memory usage of Oracle Trace File Analyzer. - tfactl setupload

 Use thetfactl setupload